ThuraAung1601/mmCRFseg/README.md

-# mmCRFseg : Myanmar Word Segmentation using Conditional Random Fields
+# mmCRFseg: Myanmar Word Segmentation using Conditional Random Fields

 Word Segmentation for Myanmar Language using Conditional Random Fields with character tagging - 1 for beginning of sentences and 0 for others.